Yeh Nazdeekiyan: Music

+Anuradha Paudwal was nominated for Filmfare Award for Best Female Playback Singer for the song Maine Ik Geet Likha Hai.

 Reception

 Reviewing it for India Today, Aroon Purie called the film a "cliche trapped within a cliché" with a hackneyed theme.
 He went on to term the film a "cheap imitation of an 'art' film which is as subtle as a sledge-hammer with the emotional depth of a soft drink commercial."